elchs/LetoDBf/Readme.txt

  'one block'.
 In practical life, only record/ file locks are set at server ( no DbAppend() lock ), and all data changes are buffered at client side.
 If you DbSeek()/ DbSkip() to a record with changed data, you will see at client your changes still not applied at server side.
+ When committing the transaction, one single request about all changes is send to server, which will start processing data changes firstly after complete receiving the request and further pre-checks.
+ Up to this point is ensured *all or nothing* of a transaction is processed.
+ If the server experience hardware problems during processing the sequence, like a power loss, parts of a transaction will miss ...

  As a side effect, transactions are nice for Flock()ed or non-shared, exclusive opened tables, because for these it leads to a !drastical! improved performance to append 10000 records in a fraction of a second.
  For RLock() an insane tremendous overhead is needed, if really **many** records need to be changed.
 Example: to Rlock() the 1000th record at server, it must search through 999 existing locks.
- In sum it have been done 499500 times for the 1000th record.
+ In sum a compare have been done 499500 times for the 1000th record.
 When the transaction is applied at server, these Rlocks are again verified, then are 1000 * 1000 = 1 million checks needed.
  Only 1000 Rlock() record changes of above example are taken just on the fly, but if there are 10th of thousands ...